Permissions Management

 You can grant users permissions by using roles and policies.

 • Roles: A type of coarse-grained authorization mechanism that defines permissions related to user responsibilities.
 This mechanism provides only a limited number of service-level roles for authorization.
-When using roles to grant permissions, you need to also assign other roles on which the permissions depend to take effect.
+When using roles to grant permissions, you also also need to attach any existing role dependencies.
 However, roles are not an ideal choice for fine-grained authorization and secure access control.

 • Policies: A type of fine-grained authorization mechanism that defines permissions required to perform operations on specific cloud resources under certain conditions.
 This mechanism allows for more flexible policy-based authorization, meeting requirements for secure access control.
 For example, you can grant AS users only the permissions for managing a certain type of ECSs.
 Most policies define permissions based on APIs.
 For the API actions supported by AS, see "Permissions Policies and Supported Actions" in Auto Scaling API Reference.